4n4l1st-ch4rl3s/flask_website/README.md

 # README

-This is a websie built using flask
+This is a websie built using flask {notes app}